Quick Quote

 Trying to find the right health insurance plan for you or your family can be a complex, often difficult task.
 Just trying to find the best carrier can be stressful and confusing on its own.
 That is why the Health Insurance Solutions was founded - to take the stress and confusion out of the health insurance process.
 Our goal is to help hardworking men and women find the best protection for their unique needs.

 Unlike some health insurance brokers, we make every effort to learn about the kind of health insurance you really need.
 When you speak with an agent from The Health Insurance Solutions, know that we will never try to upsell you on a plan that you can't afford.
-Instead, your knowledgeable, helpful health insurance agent in West Ashley will help you navigate the uncertain waters of the health insurance world.
+Instead, your knowledgeable, helpful health insurance agent in West Ashley, SC will help you navigate the uncertain waters of the health insurance world.
 Once we understand the health insurance plan you need, we will explore your options.
 That way, you can leave our conversation feeling informed about your health insurance options and confident that you are making the best choice possible.

 We are proud to have served people just like yourself for more than 15 years at the Health Insurance Solutions.
 We have helped countless individuals, families, and business owners find the coverage they need at a price that won't send them into bankruptcy.
 If you know that you need health insurance but don't know how to start or what to look for, we've got good news - you're in the right place.